-- (d) A separate fund to support professional development for statesupported instructional special faculty of \$30,000 will be distributed annually from the office of the Chief Academic Officer. - (e) Faculty development funds may be used for a variety of purposes, including, but not limited to, travel to collections, attendance at national conferences and purchase of software or equipment. - 8.14.2 Faculty Summer Research and Development Grants. - (a) To support the University academic strategic plan, annual funding for faculty summer research and development grants will be \$250,000.
-Grants will be awarded through a competitive, University-wide faculty review process. - (b) All full-time faculty are eligible to apply for faculty summer research grants with support from the department and dean. - (c) Faculty with more than a nine (9) month appointment may not receive salary payments beyond a full-time appointment for summer. - 8.15 Insurance Benefits. - 8.15.1 Long Term Disability Insurance.
-The University will provide eligible probationary faculty, tenured faculty, and senior lecturers/librarians/clinical associates with long-term disability insurance, with a 120-day benefit waiting period, through the Washington State Health Care Authority ("WSHCA").
-Eligibility shall be determined by the rules applicable to the long-term disability insurance plan.
-Faculty members who elect a WSHCA long-term disability insurance plan with a benefit waiting period of less than one hundred twenty (120) days shall be responsible for paying the additional costs associated with their choice of plan. - 8.15.2 Health Insurance.
+- (c) Faculty development funds per individual will be distributed in accordance with guidelines contained within individual college/university library and department P & P, which will identify criteria and procedures. - (d) A separate fund to support professional development for state-supported instructional special faculty of \$30,000 will be distributed annually from the office of the Chief Academic Officer. - (e) Faculty development funds may be used for a variety of purposes, including, but not limited to, travel to collections, attendance at national conferences and purchase of software or equipment.

+8.14.2 Faculty Summer Research and Development Grants.

+- (a) To support the University academic strategic plan, annual funding for faculty summer research and development grants will be \$250,000.
+Grants will be awarded through a competitive, University-wide faculty review process. - (b) All full-time faculty are eligible to apply for faculty summer research grants with support from the department and dean. - (c) Faculty with more than a nine (9) month appointment may not receive salary payments beyond a full-time appointment for summer.

+8.15 Insurance Benefits.

+- 8.15.1 Long Term Disability Insurance.
+The University will provide eligible probationary faculty, tenured faculty, and senior lecturers/librarians/clinical associates with long-term disability insurance, with a 90-day benefit waiting period, through the Washington State Health Care Authority ("WSHCA").
+Eligibility shall be determined by the rules applicable to the long-term disability insurance plan. - 8.15.2 Health Insurance.
 Faculty members will receive contributions toward their health insurance premiums in accord with the rates and policies determined by the WSHCA. - 8.15.3 Life Insurance.
-The University will continue providing existing life insurance benefits to eligible faculty at the rates in effect immediately prior to the effective date of this Agreement. - 8.16 Retirement Contributions. - 8.16.1 For those faculty who participate in the University's retirement plan, the University will provide contributions as follows: - (a) Faculty who are less than 35 years old will receive a contribution equal to 5.0% of their base salary.
+The University will continue providing existing life insurance benefits to eligible faculty at the rates in effect immediately prior to the effective date of this Agreement.

+8.16 Retirement Contributions.

-- (b) Faculty who are 35-49 years old will receive a contribution equal to 7.5% of their base salary. - (c) Faculty who are 50 or older will receive a contribution equal to 10.0% of their base salary. - 8.16.2 For those faculty members who participate in another retirement plan administered through the Washington State Retirement System, and who elected at the time of hire to continue participating in such plan, the University will make the retirement contribution required by the respective plan.
+- 8.16.1 For those faculty who participate in the University's retirement plan, the University will provide contributions as follows: - (a) Faculty who are less than 35 years old will receive a contribution equal to 5.0% of their base salary. - (b) Faculty who are 35-49 years old will receive a contribution equal to 7.5% of their base salary. - (c) Faculty who are 50 or older will receive a contribution equal to 10.0% of their base salary. - 8.16.2 For those faculty members who participate in another retirement plan administered through the Washington State Retirement System, and who elected at the time of hire to continue participating in such plan, the University will make the retirement contribution required by the respective plan. - 8.17 Faculty Retention.
+EWU and UFE appreciate that faculty have raised concerns regarding retention and have requested consideration of a tuition waiver for dependents of EWU employees.
+UFE and EWU recognize that the implementation of such a program is complex and requires appropriate consideration and review.
+UFE and EWU agree that this proposal will be further discussed and evaluated in Joint Labor Management during the 2022-23 academic year.